Elizabeth Alexander (poet)

-Elizabeth Alexander (born May 30, 1962) is an American poet, essayist, playwright, and the president of the Andrew W. Mellon Foundation since 2018.
-Previously she was a professor for 15 years at Yale University, where she taught poetry and chaired the African American studies department.
+Elizabeth Alexander (born May 30, 1962) is an American poet, writer, and literary scholar who has served as the president of the Andrew W. Mellon Foundation since 2018.

+Previously, Alexander was a professor for 15 years at Yale University, where she taught poetry and chaired the African American studies department.
 In 2015, she was appointed director of creativity and free expression at the Ford Foundation.
 She then joined the faculty of Columbia University in 2016, as the Wun Tsun Tam Mellon Professor in the Humanities in the Department of English and Comparative Literature.
+In 2022, Time named Alexander one of 100 Most Influential People in World.

-Early life
+Early life and education

 Alexander was born in Harlem, New York City, and grew up in Washington, D.C.
-She is the daughter of former United States Secretary of the Army and Equal Employment Opportunity Commission Chairman Clifford Alexander, Jr. and Adele Logan Alexander, a professor of African-American women's history at George Washington University and writer.
+She is the daughter of former United States Secretary of the Army and Equal Employment Opportunity Commission Chairman Clifford Alexander Jr. and Adele Logan Alexander, a professor of African-American women's history at George Washington University and writer.
 Her brother Mark C. Alexander was a senior adviser to the Barack Obama presidential campaign and a member of the president-elect's transition team.

 After she was born, the family moved to Washington, D.C.
 She was just a toddler when her parents took her in August 1963 to the March on Washington site of Martin Luther King Jr.'s famous "I Have A Dream" speech.
 Alexander recalled that "Politics was in the drinking water at my house".
 She also took ballet as a child.

-She was educated at Sidwell Friends School, and graduated in 1980.
+She graduated from Sidwell Friends School in 1980.
 From there she went to Yale University and graduated with a bachelor's degree in 1984.
-She studied poetry at Boston University under Derek Walcott and got her Master's in 1987.
-Her mother said to her, "That poet you love, Derek Walcott, is teaching at Boston University.
+She studied poetry at Boston University under Derek Walcott and got her master's degree in 1987.
+Her mother said to her: "That poet you love, Derek Walcott, is teaching at Boston University.
 Why don't you apply?"
 Alexander originally entered studying fiction writing, but Walcott looked at her diary and saw the poetry potential.
 Alexander said, "He gave me a huge gift.
 He took a cluster of words and he lineated it.
 And I saw it."

 In 1992, she received her PhD in English from the University of Pennsylvania.
 While she was finishing her degree, she taught at nearby Haverford College from 1990 to 1991.
 At this time, she would publish her first work, The Venus Hottentot.
 The title comes from Sarah Baartman, a 19th-century South African woman of the Khoikhoi ethnic group.
 Alexander is an alumna of the Ragdale Foundation.